Akul-AI/akulai/README.md

 Check the `plugins` directory!
 We now support JS plugins too!

+## What happened to the other one?

+Go to the (master-v1 branch)[https://github.com/Akul-AI/akulai/tree/master-v1] for the code.
+If you did see this code when it was being developed, thank you for supporting us for so long!

 ## Pointless Information (Kinda)

 We use semantic versioning.
 That's it so far.